larsblatny/larsblatny.github.io/_pages/cv.md

 > ### All classes
 > Typical compaction patterns emanating from a uniaxially loaded confined two-dimensional structured porous media, here with a solid area fraction of $\phi = 0.40$:
 > ![prl](/images/bands_classes.gif)
-> The structure is colored according to the plastic Hencky strain rate.
+> The structures are colored according to the plastic Hencky strain rate.
 > The following parameters are used to get the various patterns:
 > (a) $S = 4 \cdot 10^{−3}, R = 10^{−5}$
 > (b) $S = 4 \cdot 10^{−3}, R = 4 \cdot 10^{−4}$